BioinfOMICS/LipidSigR/README.md

 [https://lipidsig.bioinfomics.org/](https://lipidsig.bioinfomics.org/).

 This package integrates a comprehensive analysis for streamlined data mining of lipidomic datasets.
-We provide four main analysis workflows for analyzing two-group and multi-group data: **"Profiling,"** **"Differential Expression,"** **"Enrichment,"** and **"Network."** Each section offers unique aspects to analyzing lipidome profiling data based on various characteristics, including lipid class, chain length, unsaturation, hydroxyl groups, and fatty acid composition.
+We provide five main analysis workflows for analyzing two-group and multi-group data: **"Profiling,"** **"Differential Expression,"** **"Enrichment,"** **"Network,"** and **"Machine learning."**
+Each section offers unique aspects to analyzing lipidome profiling data based on various characteristics, including lipid class, chain length, unsaturation, hydroxyl groups, and fatty acid composition.
-Please note that only two-group data can conduct the "Network" workflow.
+Please note that only two-group data can conduct the "Network" and "Machine learning" workflow.

-> [!IMPORTANT]
-> * #### For instructions and details on LipidSigR, please refer to https://lipidsig.bioinfomics.org/lipidsigr/.

 ## Installation
 We assume that you have already installed the R program (see the R project at